PereViader/ManualDi/README.md

 }
 ```

 # Quick concepts

-Let's brief some concepts from the library
+Let's briefly discuss some concepts from the library

 - The container is created using a builder `DiContainerBindings`
-- When building the container, `Bind` extensions are provided to bind types into the container
-- When binding types, exposed directly with `Bind<TConcrete>()` or through some other apparent type `Bind<TApparent, TConcrete>()`
+- Container instance creation are configured through `Bind` method overloads.
+- The type exposed will depend on the `Bind<TConcrete>()`/`Bind<TApparent, TConcrete>()` method used
+- Configuration of the binding is performed on the `Binding` object returned by the `Bind` method.
-- The resolution of the bindings can happen quickly thanks to the source generated `Default` and `FromConstructor` methods that avoid all need for reflection.
+- The library achieves speed via source generated, reflection-free, `Default` and `FromConstructor` methods
+- Using the source-generated methods is optional but the container's recommended pattern
-- The source generated `FromConstructor` will provide all the dependencies requested on the constructor by resolving them from the container
+- The `FromConstructor` method configures the Binding to use `TConcrete`'s constructor, resolving parameters from the container
-- The source generated `Default` method inspects and registers public/internal `Construct`, `Inject`, `Initialize` and `InitializeAsync` methods to the container building pipeline
-- All Duck typed source generated methods `Constructor`, `Construct`, `Inject`, `Initialize`, `InitializeAsync` are optional.
-- There are other construction methods other than `FromConstructor` available.
+- There are many other construction methods other than `FromConstructor` available.
-- The object graph is created taking into account the dependency order defined implicitly in the parameters requested
+- Instances are created in inverse dependency order.
+- Method injection is accomplished by adding an `Inject` method to your instances.
+- Instance initialization is accomplished by adding an `Initialize` or `InitializeAsync`** method.
+- The `Default` method configures the `Binding` to use `TConcrete`'s `Inject`, `Initialize` and `InitializeAsync`** methods
-- The object graph is initialized in the same order it is created in
+- Instances are injected and initialized in the same order they are created
-- Once the object graph is created and initialized, Startup registrations are
+- Once the object graph is created and initialized, `WithStartup` callbacks are invoked

-# Container Lifecycle

-- Binding Phase: Container binding configuration is defined
-- Building Phase: Object graph is created, instances are created and initialized.
-- Startup Phase: Startup startup callbacks are run.
-- Usage Phase: Container is returned to the user and it can be kept until it is no longer necessary.
-- Disposal Phase: The container and its resources are released.

 # Binding